| |

 areas at the base of the formation, which are areas

 of high visitor use and subject to erosion.
+Since the first Europeans arrived, 34 exotic plant

 species have been recorded in the park, representing